Brake system bleeding on Austin Mini (AM from 1988 onwards)

 Op 20

-Bleed the rear right wheel.
+Bleed the wheel cylinder of the LH rear wheel.
 Repeat the same operations as before.

 Op 21